andy90/immunogenicity_predictor/README.md

 The application of this tool to all the 8-11mers of SARS-CoV-2 is shown in examples/dataSARS2_allpeps.

+examples/common_corona analyzed the shared predicted immunogenic peptides between SARS-Cov-2 and common corona virus.

+model_train_test/ shows how the model is trained and tested based on HIV acute patients data and HIV chronic patients data respectively.

 If you used this tool, please cite [3].

 Should you have any question, please contact anggao@mit.edu